datatrail-jhu/03_fileorganization/manuscript/09_how_to_work.md

 You might also make a more detailed README file, which includes a list of variables, units of measurement of each variable, definition of code and symbols used to deal with missing data, Licenses or restrictions on the content of the project including the data, and information about how others should cite your analysis.

-### Using comments
+### Using Comments

-Our next piece of advise is that use comments within your code.
+Our next piece of advice is that use comments within your code.
 Commenting in R is done by adding the pound sign (#).
 If you add the pound sign in the beginning of each file, R will not read that line as code and will instead skip it.
 So you can add your explanations about each chunk of code using the pound sign.
 This is an example of commenting:

 ```r
 # calculates the products of a vector and a matrix